nnstreamer/nnstreamer/Documentation/getting-started.md

 $ sudo pbuilder create
 ```

-Run pdebuild to build and get the package
+Run pdebuild to build and get the package.
 ```bash
 $ pdebuild
 $ ls -al /var/cache/pbuilder/result/*.deb
 ```

-Refer to [PbuilderHowto](https://wiki.ubuntu.com/PbuilderHowto) for more about pdebuild
+Refer to [PbuilderHowto](https://wiki.ubuntu.com/PbuilderHowto) for more about pdebuild.